 Substantive approach vs. combined approach

-The auditor's response to assessed risks typically follows one of two approaches:
+The auditor’s response to assessed risks typically follows one of two approaches.

-Testing at Interim Dates
+Testing at interim dates

-ISA 330.22–23 addresses the situation where substantive procedures are performed at an interim date — before the period end.
+ISA 330.22–23 addresses the situation where substantive procedures are performed at an interim date (before the period end).

 The key requirement: the auditor must have a reasonable basis for extending audit conclusions from the interim date to the period end.
 If the auditor identifies unexpected misstatements at the interim date, the auditor should consider whether the risk assessment and planned procedures for the remaining period need revision.

-ISA 330.25–26 requires two critical evaluations before the audit concludes:
+ISA 330.25–26 requires two critical evaluations before the audit concludes.

-Documentation
+Documentation requirements

 ISA 330.28–30 requires documentation of: